MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 3. In the search on either the **Home** or **Feedback** sections, enter the topic you want to check for feedback on.

 4. Use the filters at the top to further narrow your search results.
-You can select multiple filters from the

 - The **Sort** option helps you find the latest issues and suggestions.
 Choose from Trending, Most recent, or upvotes.